andymac1091/CASA0005book/docs/01-prac1.md

 ## Over coverage: 1 out of 34 data records were not appended.
 Run over_coverage() to get the corresponding data row numbers and key values.
 ```

 Let's break this down a bit.
-We just created a data frame (my.csv) where each coloumn has a variable and each row contains a set of values --- so basically a normal table.
+We just created a data frame (my.csv) where each column has a variable and each row contains a set of values --- so basically a normal table.
 The match simply found the GSS_CODE values in the ```.csv``` and joined the data to our shapefile.

 The message detailing 1 out of the 34 data records were not appended refers to the Grand Total row within the ```.csv```.